The David Bowie Story pt. 1

 a much better and more detailed review of David Bowie can be read here at Anorak Thing.

+More updates on the John Foxx front.
+News is now out of a new double CD album by the Man and his Maths, a matter of months after the release of the debut Interplay.
 The Shape of Things will be on limited release at the upcoming JF&M live shows and via the official website.
 It's a double disc set with new tracks on the first disc and a series of remixes of Interplay faves on the second.
 Although coming out so close to its predecessor, it's said that The Shape of Things will be "rougher and more experimental than Interplay".
 Crumbs!

-As a taster, here's Talk also available to download via Artrockertv / soundcloud here- apparently it features Electro Harmonix DRM16 drum machine, and the Moog and Paia modular synths, so there.
+As a taster, here's Talk also available to download via Artrockertv / soundcloudhere- apparently it features Electro Harmonix DRM16 drum machine, and the Moog and Paia modular synths, so there.

 Here it is in youtube form, as uploaded by polterter